openwrt/asu/README.md

 ## Run your own server

 It's fairly easy to run your own *asu* server!
-You can test it locally via Vagrant or setup a remote host with Ansible.
+You can test it locally via Docker, Vagrant or setup a remote host with Ansible.
 The following information except you are familiar with the concept of Vagrant and/or Ansible.

-The following packages are required:

-    python3-pip postgresql odbc-postgresql unixodbc-dev
+### via Docker

+Make sure to have `docker` and `docker-compose` installed.
+Simply execute the server via the following command:

+    docker-compose up

+This will start a postgres container preseeded with the required database schema.
+Afterwards a server is started which performs an initial download of available versions and target/subtarget combinations.
+Once this is done the server itself is started via `gunicorn3`.

+A worker container waits for the server to come up (on port 5000) and will start builders, garbage collectors and an updater.

 ### Locally with Vagrant

-Run `vagrant up`, it will automatically run the Ansible playbook and configure the server.
-Afterwards login via `vagrant ssh` and start the server via the following command:

-    cd /vagrant             # root of repository
-    pip3 install -e .       # install asu as editable
-    python3 cli.py -i       # initialize the server
-    export FLASK_APP=asu    # tell flask what to run flask run               # run flask

-This spins up the following processes:

-* The server itself, reachable on `localhost:5000`.
-* A garbage collector which automatically removes outdated firmware images.
-* An updater, which manages update workers.
-It downloads all (!) activated.
-  ImageBuilders and parse supported profiles and available packages.
-* A boss which manages build workers.
-Currently only local support, eventually also via SSH.

-### Remote via Ansible

-Create a hosts file and run `ansible-playbook site.yml -i hosts` to setup a server remotely.
-This also installs Nginx and serves unencrypted on port 80.
-Enable the *asu* server and worker via the following two commands.

-    systemctl enable asu-server asu-worker
-    systemctl start asu-server asu-worker
+Make sure your vagrant environment is setup and supports the used Debian 9 image (virtualbox/libvirt).
+Also [Ansible](https://ansible.com) is requred to setup the service.
+To start vagrant simply run the following command:

+    vagrant up

+Ansible automatically starts to setup the postgres database, server and worker.
+Once installed two systemd services are running, called `asu-server` and `asu-worker`.
+Check their well beeing via `journalct -fu asu-*`.

+Ansible takes the configuration file from `./asu/utils/config.yml.default` or a specific one, if exists, from `./ansible/host_vars/<hostname>.yml`.

 ## API